-The School Principal or a parent/guardian can request an educational assessment form their Special Education Needs Officer (SENO) or Neps (National Educational Psychological Service).
+The School Principal or a parent/guardian can request an educational assessment from NEPS (National Educational Psychological Service).

-At present an assessment can be carried out by NEPS or where schools do not have access to NEPS services – schools may commission a limited number of assessments from a set panel of psychologists, the cost of which is funded by the Department of Education and Science.
+At present an assessment can be carried out by NEPS or where schools do not have access to NEPS services – schools may commission a limited number of assessments from a set panel of psychologists, the cost of which is funded by the Department of Education.
 The principal must consult the parents prior to making this arrangement.

 The request for an assessment may be refused in certain instances – however an appeals process exists.
 Where there is a delay on obtaining an Educational Assessment – a parent may arrange and fund this privately.
 It is important to note that for private assessments the psychologist carrying out the assessment should be recognised by NEPS.
 The child may also be referred for an assessment of needs to The Child and Mental Health Service (CAMHS)

 An assessment should include an evaluation and statement of the nature and extent of the child’s disability and an evaluation and statement of the services which the child will need so as to be able to participate in and benefit from education and, generally, to develop his or her potential.